microsoft/fast/packages/web-components/fast-foundation/src/picker/picker.spec.md

 ## Design

-The 'picker' component is actually composed of three web components:
+The 'picker' component is actually composed of five web components:
-- The top-level 'picker' component which wraps the other two.
+- The top-level 'picker' component.
 - The 'picker-list' component which hosts a text input box and displays the items that have already been selected.
+- The 'picker-list-item' component which displays a single selected item.
-- The 'picker-menu' component which displays the available options based on current user input.
+- The 'picker-menu' component which displays the currently available options.
+- The 'picker-menu-option' component which displays a single option in the menu.

-Most end-user developers will simply deal with the top level 'picker'  (ie. "people-picker", "topping-picker", etc...) and the 'picker-list' and 'picker-menu' sub-components should mostly only be a concern for developers creating these derived types.
+Most end-user developers will simply deal with the top level 'picker'  (ie. "people-picker", "topping-picker", etc...) and the 'picker-list' and 'picker-menu' sub-components should mostly only be a concern for developers creating these styled variations.

 ### API